hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/_pytest/guide_test_executor.md

 * **Clearer Test Names:** Test names now more precisely describe the test case (e.g., `test_get_webelement_by_locator_single_element`).
 * **Comprehensive Test Cases:** Added tests for different scenarios (single element, multiple elements, no element).
 * **Edge Cases:** The `test_get_webelement_by_locator_no_element` specifically addresses the case where no element is found.
 * **Exception Handling (Implicit):** The original code implicitly handled the case where no element is found.
-The `assert result is False` demonstrates this.
+The `assert result is False` demonStartes this.
 If the `ExecuteLocator` code *explicitly* raises an exception in those cases, these tests should be updated.
 * **`pytest.raises` (Not Needed):**  The example code correctly used mocking (specifically `MagicMock`) and assertions, which are a much more effective and Pythonic approach to exception handling for testing than `pytest.raises`.
 * **Mocking `time.sleep`:** Correctly uses `patch` to mock `time.sleep` in the `test_send_message_typing_speed` function.
 Critically, this avoids any actual delays in the test execution.
 * **Correct Assertions:**